 The Dining Room at Ardgowan House

 Tuesday, June 26

 On this our final full day in Scotland, we will travel by coach and ferry to the Isle of Bute to visit Mount Stuart.
-The spirit of 19th-century invention is embodied in Mount Stuart - a feat of Victorian engineering, this neo-gothic mansion was one of the most technologically advanced houses of its age.
+The spirit of 19th-century invention is embodied in Mount Stuart - a feat of Victorian engineering, this neogothic mansion was one of the most technologically advanced houses of its age.
 Ironic, when you consider the medieval inspiration of the Gothic Revival.
 Set in 300 acres of grounds which include designed gardens, woodland, and coast, there is something for everyone.
 We will be greeted by refreshments when we arrive, followed by a tour of the house and the Bute family's collections, and afternoon tea served in a private sitting room.
-There will be time to visit the garden and grounds which are home to spectacular native and exotic plants as well as champion rhododendrons.
+There will be time to visit the garden and grounds

-Gardens at Mount Stuart Activity Levels This is an active program and all participants must be in good health.
+Gardens at Mount Stuart which are home to spectacular native and exotic plants as well as champion rhododendrons.
+Dinner is on your own.
+BCT Meals B=breakfast, C=coffee, L=lunch, T=tea, D=dinner We will provide you with a list of places to have dinner on those evenings when we are not dining as a group.
+Activity Levels This is an active program and all participants must be in good health.
 This program involves extensive walking over uneven surfaces and climbing stairs without handrails at locations that are not handicapped accessible.
 Itinerary and Pricing The price of the trip (excluding airfare) is \$6950 per/person/double occupancy; the single supplement is \$2200.
 Entry fees and tips are included.
 Because space is limited to 22 participants, your deposit of \$3500 will hold your place.
 Please talk to Nancy Turner (614.629.0301 or nancy.turner@cmaohio.org) prior to making a deposit.
 Final payment is due on December 15, 2017.
 Checks should be made to Art Escapes.
 This itinerary is subject to change should the need arise.
 B L T and D refer to breakfasts, lunches, teas, and dinners that are included.
 Prior to December 15, all deposits and payments are fully refundable, less a cancellation fee equal to one-half the per person deposit.
 Deadline for sign-up and full payment is December 15, 2017.
 An individual who has not made full payment by the deadline date will forfeit any deposit received to date.
 After the deadline date, no refunds will be made.
 All deposits and fees are fully refundable if Art Escapes cancels the specific travel offering.
 Art Escapes recommends trip insurance which may be purchased online.
 No part of the payment is deductible as a charitable contribution.
 Only CMA members are eligible to join this trip.